 NYS ENL Programming

-In April/May of each school year, ELLs take the NYSESLAT--the summative English aquisition exam that demonstrates their language learning progress.
+In April/May of each school year, ELLs take the NYSESLAT--the summative English acquisition exam that demonstrates their language learning progress.
 Their scores on the Speaking, Listening, Reading and Writing subtests determine which of the five ENL levels they fall under: Entering, Emerging, Transitioning, Expanding, or Commanding.
 Once a student has reached the Commanding level, he or she has "passed" ENL and is no longer considered an ELL!
-However, to help with the transition, he or she will still recieve supportive services for 90 minutes each week and will continue to be entitiled to testing modifications for an additional two years.
+However, to help with the transition, he or she will still receive supportive services for 90 minutes each week and will continue to be entitled to testing modifications for an additional two years.

 At Cesar E. Chavez School, the ENL Department services 60-80 ELLs each school year from grades K-8.
 Our teaching models include push-in, pull-out, small group instruction, integrative co-taught instruction as well as several other best practices in the discipline.
 Along with the Title I Reading Department, we conduct four annual Parent Workshops following Wednesday PTA meetings, on topics such as improving reading comprehension, fostering language acquisition, and supporting students in their NYS assessment preparation.
 We are dedicated to advocating for our ELLs and their families and helping them to acquire the English and literacy skills they need to be successful lifelong learners.